BYU-Hydroinformatics/gwdm/docs/index.rst

 **Documentation and Tutorials**
 --------------
-The navigation bar at the top of this page can be used to explore a set of documentation and tutorials associated with the GWDM.
+The table of content can be used to explore a set of documentation and tutorials associated with the GWDM.
 The sections are as follows:

 *Data Preparation*.
 This section describes how the data are organized in the GWDM and how to format your data before importing the data into the app.